Top Rated in Orange County

 • You who have noticed the loss of your inframammary crease (i.e. bottoming out) with the resulting dropping of your implants below the breast mound.

-Orange County breast specialist Our Surgical Team and his staff are dedicated to helping you to restore your natural and aesthetically pleasing breast shape that may have been distorted following a previous breast augmentation surgery.
+Orange County breast specialist Dr. Paris and his staff are dedicated to helping you to restore your natural and aesthetically pleasing breast shape that may have been distorted following a previous breast augmentation surgery.
 Did you know that your insurance company could help with your breast augmentation revision surgery?
 Please contact our office to determine if you can qualify.

-Why you should choose Our Surgical Team for your breast augmentation revision
+Why you should choose Dr. Paris for your breast augmentation revision

 Our surgeons developed Breast Augmentation Revision Natrelle™ to ensure you reach your maximum potential following breast augmentation revision surgery.
 Breast Augmentation Revision Natrelle™ optimizes all aspects of your breast augmentation revision experience including your initial confidential consultation, an anxiety-free operation, comfortable postoperative recovery, a speedy return to full activity, and long-term results.